shedskin/shedskin/doc/README.rst

 Additionally, the type inference techniques employed by **Shed Skin** currently do not scale very well beyond several hundred lines of code (the largest compiled program is about 1,600 lines).
 In all, this means that **Shed Skin** is currently mostly useful to compile *smallish* programs and extension modules, that do not make extensive use of dynamic Python features or the standard library.

-Because **Shed Skin** is still in a very early stage of development, it can also improve a lot.
+Because **Shed Skin** is still in an early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

 At the moment, **Shed Skin** is only compatible with Python versions 2.3 to 2.5, and should work on GNU/Linux platforms, FreeBSD, OpenSolaris, OSX and Windows XP.